TonyStark-19/Capital-care/README.md

 ## 🧠 What I Learned

-- Improved my understanding of **React component architecture**
+- Designing UI using Tailwind’s responsive utilities
+- Creating reusable, prop-based components
+- Integrating third-party libraries smoothly into React
+- Structuring a scalable folder and component layout
-- Implemented **reusable UI blocks** using props and mapping
+- Enhancing user interactions using scroll effects and sliders
-- Learned to integrate **third-party libraries** for better UX
-- Mastered **Tailwind's responsive utilities**
-- Enhanced routing and scroll behavior in single-page apps
+- Improving routing in single-page applications

 ---